lvidarte/ai-experiments/comfy/README.md

 --------------------------------------------------------
 Cloning into '/app/ComfyUI'...
 Creating symbolic links to the models
-Creating symbolic link to the output directory Downloading Art Styles csv file with 300 prompt styles All set!
+Creating symbolic links to the session
+Downloading Art Styles csv file with 300 prompt styles All set!
 --------------------------------------------------------